edgamat/edgamat.github.io/_posts/2024/09/2024-09-07-Master-How-to-Edit-Text.md

 ## It's What We Do

 Farmers work the soil.
 Carpenters cut, sand, and paint wood.
-Name any endevor and you will find a core skill that defines it.
+Name any endeavor and you will find a core skill that defines it.
 For programmers, it is editing text.

 When coding, in my mind there is a vision of what the code should look like.
 I use text editors to realize that vision.
 The ideas flow from my mind, through my fingers and into the code using text editors.
 The keystrokes I press are an extension of my thoughts.

 Frustration will build if I can't express my ideas.
 I have mastered how to edit text in order to bring ideas to life with as little effort as possible.
 To achieve this state, I must know how to edit text.

 ## Early Days

 My first job out of college was a long time ago.
 The Microsoft Windows operating system was just beginning to be popular in the work environment.
 When I started I was given a brand new PC.
 It was the first one on the floor with an SVGA graphics card (800x600 resolution).
 I was asked to configure an MS-DOS-based (not Windows) application to conduct field surveys and questionnaires.
 The application used the Clipper programming language with a dBASE database storing the data.
-We also wrote utlities in C to add headers to the questionnaire data files (PK-ZIP'ed directories of files).
+We also wrote utilities in C to add headers to the questionnaire data files (PK-ZIP'ed directories of files).
 I still have a copy of that C code today:

 ![One of my first programs](/assets/img/header.png)